 The Monarch butterfly, scientifically known as Danaus plexippus, is a beautiful orange-and-black butterfly that captures our imaginations, much scientific curiosity and can use our conservation.
 Its caterpillars feed on Asclepias genus plants and a few others in the milkweed plant family.
-To survive, the Eastern U. S. and Canadian Monarch populations must make a migration journey of more than 1,000 miles each way, taking up to four generations to complete.
-Western population may not take 4 generations and non-temperate zone monarch populations worldwide, including one in the Western US.
+To survive, the Eastern US and Canadian Monarch populations must make a migration journey of several thousand miles, taking up to four generations to complete.
+There are several other migratory and non-migratory monarch populations worldwide, including one in the Western US.
 Danaus plexippus is not an endangered butterfly, but its North American migration may be in danger of disappearing.

-The Museum has reared the migrating generation of Monarch butterflies since 1988 and has tagged and released migrating adults since 1996.
+Museum staff and volunteers have reared the migrating generation of Monarch butterflies since 1988 and have tagged and released over 1400 migrating adults since 1996.

 You can follow the monarch migration on two web sites: